Statistical properties of worm algorithms for two dimensional frustrated Ising models: Random walk considerations

-Since $d=2$ in our case and $\eta_m \in \left(1/2,9/4 \right)$ , $d' \equiv 2-\eta_m$ is always less than $2$.
-For $\eta_m \geq 2$, {\em i.e.} close to the ordering transition at which the power-law spin order gives way to long range order, $d'$ turns negative and the analysis leading to Eqn~\ref{Theta} breaks down.
-Thus, when $z=2$, these standard results for a Brownian walker provide an alternate interpretation of the scaling relation $\theta = \eta_m/2$, valid when $\eta_m \in (1/2, 2)$.
-For general values of $z$, our scaling argument exposes the relationship between $z$, $\theta$ and $\eta_m$, but stops short of predicting the value of $\theta$.
+Since $d=2$ in our case and $\eta_m \in \left(1/2,9/4 \right)$, $d' \equiv 2-\eta_m$ is always less than $2$.
+Thus, when $z=2$, these standard results for a Brownian walker give $\theta = \eta_m/2$, valid when $\eta_m \in (1/2, 2)$.
+This is consistent with the more general scaling relation between $z$ and $\theta$.
+For $\eta_m \geq 2$, {\em i.e.} close to the ordering transition at which the power-law spin order gives way to long range order, $d'$ turns negative and the analysis leading to Eq.~\ref{Theta} breaks down (in this regime, the more general scaling relation between $\theta$ and $z$ also breaks down).